 Organic Search Results: The average organic rank of a website on the search engine results page.

 PPC Advertising: The average rank of an ad in relation to the other ads.
-Average Position is being sunsetted by Google as of September 2019 due to the confusion it can cause about actual ad position.
+Average Position was sunsetted by Google as of September 2019 due to the confusion it can cause about actual ad position.

 Backlink: An incoming line from an external website to another website.
 For example: A link from a local Chamber of Commerce to one of the member businesses would be a backlink to the member business.